-Rahul won his first election with an overwhelming margin of 100,000 votes over his opponents — a testament to the faith placed by the people of his constituency in him.
+Rahul won his first election with an overwhelming margin of 2,90,853 votes — a testament to the faith placed by the people of his constituency in him.
 From the beginning, it was apparent that Rahul believed that our nation’s future lies with her people.
 Through the ebbs and flows of a decade-long political career, Rahul has held true to the very principles that won him the hearts of the people in his very first election.

 In 2013, Rahul Gandhi was elected as the Vice-President of the Congress Party.
 Within the Congress party, Rahul Gandhi played the key role of channeling the party along the lines of Congress’ core principles.
 He tirelessly worked to democratise the student wing and youth wing of the Congress party and ensured a breath of fresh air entered the grand old party by encouraging young leaders to take up leadership positions.
 His pivotal role in shaping the party along Congress’ core values over his political career earned him the post of President of the Congress Party in 2017.
 Under Rahul Gandhi’s guidance, the Congress Party has once again emerged as the voice of the nation.